 The beneficial effects to heart health seem to be long lasting.
 Recent research has also shown that the arteries become less inflamed and more flexible leading to much better blood flow to the heart muscle.

 Other doctors tried testing a vegetarian diet on their patients and achieved the same results as Ornish.
 At this point, countless patients around the world have been “rescued” by the humble yet powerful vegetarian diet.

 It turns out that plant foods work even better than medications in many cases.
 Studies have shown that a low-fat vegetarian diet, by itself, is at least as powerful at lowering the cholesterol levels of patients, as the American Heart Association Diet combined with a cholesterol-lowering drug.

 The reason for this is simple.
 A vegetarian diet is much lower both in the saturated fat that promotes cholesterol production in our own livers, and in cholesterol itself.
 A vegan diet goes a step further and includes no cholesterol at all.
 As an extra bonus, the plant foods that are so plentiful in a vegetarian diet have also been shown to reduce blood pressure.
 Just as important, while you’re cleaning out your coronary arteries, you’ll also be cleaning out the arteries that lead to your brain and even your legs, thus preventing or reversing the most common kind of dementia and the painful legs that many people get when walking.

 The beauty of the vegetarian solution is that it is available to everyone.
 You don’t need a prescription or even a doctor’s note to change your diet today.
-Come to Vegfest and find out how your arteries are doing, with our free artery ultrasound scans and blood pressure screenings, and try some of the heart-healthy food you’ll find there.
 We think you’ll find that getting healthy never tasted so good.